joshbegley/nyt-latest/previous.md

 `The doughnut and coffee chain has an elaborate system for raising prices and making sure loyal customers pay for their rewards.`\
 https://www.nytimes.com/2026/06/20/world/canada/tim-hortons-prices-quebec-court.html

-**Mideast Live Updates: Iranian Forces Say They Closed Strait of Hormuz**\
+**Mideast Live Updates: Strait of Hormuz Re-emerges as Flashpoint After Iran Says It’s Closed**\
-`Iran’s military command blamed the U.S., saying it failed to prevent Israel from violating the cease-fire in Lebanon.
-Mediators in Pakistan said “technical talks” between the U.S. and Iran to end the war would be held on Sunday.`\
+`Iran’s military command said it had closed the waterway over the continued fighting in Lebanon.
+But the U.S. military said traffic continued to flow.
+Still, the next phase of talks between Washington and Tehran appeared ready to start on Sunday.`\
 https://www.nytimes.com/live/2026/06/20/world/iran-trump-israel-lebanon

 **Danny McBride Thinks Men Learned All the Wrong Lessons From Movies**\